-The Master of Arts in Education is designed for licensed or certified education professionals and offers concentrations in Elementary Curriculum and Instruction, Secondary Curriculum and Instruction, Art and Music.
-While earning the master's degree, students also may complete programs leading to licensure in Educational Leadership, Intervention Specialist: Mild/Moderate, Intervention Specialist: Talented and Gifted, Early Childhood, and Early Childhood Intervention Specialist.
+The Muskingum College Teacher Education Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE) for both initial and advanced programs.
+The Master of Arts in Education is designed for licensed or certified education professionals.
+While earning the MAE degree, students may complete licensure in Educational Leadership, Intervention Specialist: Mild/Moderate, Intervention Specialist: Moderate/Intensive, Intervention Specialist: Talented and Gifted, Early Childhood, and Early Childhood Intervention Specialist; or endorsements in Talented and Gifted, Reading, Early Childhood Development, and Early Education of the Handicapped.
+Non-licensure concentrations are also available in Adult Education, Art, Music, and Teacher Leader.